PhotoPay/photopay-android/README.md

 ##### [`setNumMsBeforeTimeout(int)`](https://photopay.github.io/photopay-android/com/microblink/recognizers/settings/RecognitionSettings.html#setNumMsBeforeTimeout-int-)
 Sets the number of miliseconds _PhotoPay_ will attempt to perform the scan it exits with timeout error.
 On timeout returned array of `BaseRecognitionResults` inside [RecognitionResults](https://photopay.github.io/photopay-android/com/microblink/recognizers/RecognitionResults.html) might be null, empty or may contain only elements that are not valid ([`isValid`](https://photopay.github.io/photopay-android/com/microblink/recognizers/BaseRecognitionResult.html#isValid--) returns `false`) or are empty ([`isEmpty`](https://photopay.github.io/photopay-android/com/microblink/recognizers/BaseRecognitionResult.html#isEmpty--) returns `true`).

+**NOTE**: Please be aware that time counting does not start from the moment when scanning starts.
+Instead it starts from the moment when at least one `BaseRecognitionResult` becomes available which is neither [empty](https://photopay.github.io/photopay-android/com/microblink/recognizers/BaseRecognitionResult.html#isEmpty--) nor [valid](https://photopay.github.io/photopay-android/com/microblink/recognizers/BaseRecognitionResult.html#isValid--).

+The reason for this is the better user experience in cases when for example timeout is set to 10 seconds and user starts scanning and leaves device lying on table for 9 seconds and then points the device towards the object it wants to scan: in such case it is better to let that user scan the object it wants instead of completing scan with empty scan result as soon as 10 seconds timeout ticks out.

 ##### [`setFrameQualityEstimationMode(FrameQualityEstimationMode)`](https://photopay.github.io/photopay-android/com/microblink/recognizers/settings/RecognitionSettings.html#setFrameQualityEstimationMode-com.microblink.recognizers.settings.RecognitionSettings.FrameQualityEstimationMode-)
 Sets the mode of the frame quality estimation.
 Frame quality estimation is the process of estimating the quality of video frame so only best quality frames can be chosen for processing so no time is wasted on processing frames that are of too poor quality to contain any meaningful information.
 It is **not** used when performing recognition of [Android bitmaps](https://developer.android.com/reference/android/graphics/Bitmap.html) using [Direct API](#directAPI).
 You can choose 3 different frame quality estimation modes: automatic, always on and always off.